 This recipe is one that’s particularly delicious when it’s made completely from scratch.
 My husband’s family makes this drink in the fall, and it can definitely knock your socks off, depending on who brewed the Apfelwein!

 The flavor is that of a hearty cider with a kick, and it is commonly served warm.

 Kirsche Colabierbowle (Cherry Cola Beer Punch)

 Moosbeereherbstblätter Bowle (Cranberry Autumn Leaves Punch)

 This option has the look of beautiful autumn leaves, with the addition of delicious cranberry juice.
 Move over Cosmopolitan – this drink is a real stunner.

 Gespenstischbowle (Spooky Punch)

 This punch has a creative presentation that requires a bit of panache to make it a Halloween hit!
 Be the first to try this trick, made with a variety of fruit juices and liqueurs, and creepy hand-shaped ice.

 Punch Up Your Favorite Cocktails for Entertaining

 I really hope you enjoy these Bowle recipes.
 I have tried all of these, sometimes with non-alcoholic substitutions like ginger ale or club soda.

 Drinking a few ladlefuls of this celebratory German beverage is a lovely experience, rooted in a love of life and celebration of the seasons.
 Sometimes, a homemade Bowle is itself the life of the party.

-Have you tried these recipes at home?
+Have you tried any of these recipes at home?
 Tell me about your experience in the comments!